AtrCheema/AI4Water/docs/source/understanding.rst

 method is illustrated in :ref:`quick_start`.
 For neural network based models, there are two ways of model definition.
 For most basic usage cases, the user can adopt the functions available in :ref:`nn_funcs`.
 However, the user can also define models using json style dictionaries.
-Theis method definition style for tensorflow and pytorch is given below
+This method of definition style for tensorflow and pytorch is given below

 .. toctree::
    :maxdepth: 2